Denis Na-Ebong Soorimwin District Health Director

 Housing

-The housing stock of Gomoa West District is 23,233 representing 6.7 percent of the total number of houses in the Central Region.
-The average number of persons per house is 5.7 consisting of 7.8 per house in the urban areas and 4.8 per house in the rural area.
+The housing stock of Gomoa West District is 23,233, representing 6.7 percent of the total number of houses in the Central Region.
+The average number of persons per house is 5.7, consisting of 7.8 per house in the urban areas and 4.8 per house in the rural areas.

 Categories of Health Facilities by Location